Command Pattern Tutorial

 select ptn cloneable

 19. There may be multiple actions that the receiver can perform.
-To represent this, stereotype the class Receiver as PTN Members Creatable.
-Up to now, the diagram becomes:
+To represent this, stereotype the Receiver class as PTN Members Creatable.
+The diagram should now look like this:

 pattern modeled